Topological properties of positively curved manifolds with symmetry: Preliminaries

 Examples of manifolds with periodic cohomology include spheres, projective spaces, and some products such as $\s^2\times\hh \pp^m$ or $N\times \mathrm{Ca}\pp^2$ for any manifold $N$ of dimension less than eight.

 In practice, we conclude periodicity from the connectedness lemma and Theorem \ref{WilkingPD}.
 Specifically, if $N_1$ and $N_2$ intersect transversely as in part (2) of the connectedness lemma, then $H^*(N_2;\Z)$ is $k_1$--periodic.
 It follows that the rational cohomology of $N_2$ is also $k_1$--periodic.
-The following refinement of this rational periodicity was proven in \cite{Kennard-pre1}:
+The following refinement of this rational periodicity is proved in \cite{Kennard1}: